Skip to main content

 Addressing Inefficiencies

 The reserves are designed to tackle inefficiencies such as delayed liquidations caused by faulty price movements, derivatives price de-pegging, or technical failures.
-They are automatically funded by lease liquidation spreads and swap fees.
+They are automatically funded by margin positions liquidation spreads and swap fees.
 This self-sustaining mechanism ensures that the protocol can handle inefficiencies smoothly and efficiently

 Maintaining System Health